Fine art printing is also known as archival pigment printing

 You can go through the online order process.
 Please make sure your file name starts with ‘Test print’ – this way we’ll know to apply the discounted test printing rate.

-Quantity limits do apply.
+Test prints are only available for files we have not printed before, and quantity limits do apply.
 If you need to test many images, we’ll suggest sampling sections of your work and printing test strips instead – we can set this up for you.